-4 base color (CMYK) +1 combined (cyan-yellow=green) proofs cocoa beans in drying trays
+4 base color (CMYK) progression proofs cocoa beans color changes when drying

 The Cocoa Research Institute of Ghana was established at Tafo in June 1938 as the Central Cocoa Research Station.
 Their mission was to encourage and facilitate production, processing and marketing of good quality cocoa in all forms, in the most efficient and cost effective manner.